Toward Generative Quantum Utility via Correlation-Complexity Map: Impact of the Proposed Indicators and Methods

 \section{Impact of the Proposed Indicators and Methods}

-A recurring bottleneck in the pursuit of \emph{useful} (and potentially advantageous) generative quantum machine learning is not only \emph{how} to train classically hard quantum generators at scale, but \emph{when} doing so is structurally well-motivated for a given real-world dataset.
-The contributions of this work are intended to operationalize that second question: given a dataset, we provide two computable indicators, $I_{\text{QCLI}}$ and $I_{\text{CCI}}$, that jointly estimate (i) \emph{architecture--data alignment} with IQP-type parity/interference structure and (ii) \emph{beyond-pairwise} classical correlation complexity.
+A recurring bottleneck in the pursuit of \emph{useful} (and potentially advantageous) generative QML is not only \emph{how} to train classically hard quantum generators at scale, but \emph{when} doing so is structurally well-motivated for a given real-world dataset.
+The contributions of this work are intended to operationalize that second question: given a dataset, we provide two computable indicators, $I_{\text{QCLI}}$ and $I_{\text{CCI}}$, that jointly estimate (i) \emph{architecture--data alignment} with IQP-type parity/interference structure and (ii) \emph{beyond-pairwise} dependence in the classical correlation structure.
 Together, they turn the search for generative quantum utility from an ad hoc benchmark exercise into a more principled, data-driven screening procedure.

 From a practitioner’s perspective, the correlation--complexity map can be viewed as a lightweight ``pre-check'' before committing to expensive model development.
 For a candidate dataset (or dataset transform), one can: (i) compute $I_{\text{QCLI}}$ to quantify whether the data exhibits parity-structured spectral mass that is naturally expressible by an IQP generator; (ii) compute $I_{\text{CCI}}$ to quantify whether the dataset’s dependence structure substantially exceeds what is captured by pairwise/tree-structured models; and (iii) compare the resulting point to empirical IQP-occupied regions in the $(I_{\text{QCLI}}, I_{\text{CCI}})$ plane.
 This workflow supports two actionable outcomes: it can \emph{de-prioritize} datasets that are simultaneously low-$I_{\text{QCLI}}$ and low-$I_{\text{CCI}}$ (where classical low-order models are typically sufficient), and it can \emph{prioritize} datasets that lie in high-$I_{\text{QCLI}}$/high-$I_{\text{CCI}}$ regimes where IQP inductive biases are expected to be most relevant.